 Current tax liabilities (assets) for the current and prior periods are measured at the amount expected to be paid to (recovered from) the tax authorities, using the tax rates (and tax laws) that have been enacted or substantively enacted by the reporting date.

 Deferred tax assets and liabilities

-A deferred tax asset is recognised for all deductible temporary differences and for the carry forward of unused tax losses and unused tax credits.
+A deferred tax liability is recognised for all taxable temporary differences.